Bare Cove Park, Fort Hill Street, Hingham, MA, USA

 This property was a military base for much of the 20th century.
-With the exception of the marsh and river, vegetation here is relatively young — some pine, oak, beech, birch, sumac and cedar are present along the edges of the roadways and paths.
+With the exception of the marsh and river, vegetation here is relatively young — some pine, oak, beech, birch, maple, cherry, sumac and cedar are present along the edges of the roadways and paths.
 There is also a vernal pool, and such geologic features as glacial eskers, kettle holes, and drumlin hills.

 Directly across the river is Great Esker Park in Weymouth, another excellent place to explore.

-The Weymouth Back River rises from several ponds and swamps, including Whitman Pond in Weymouth.
-It flows for about 10 miles, and empties into the Atlantic Ocean at Hingham Bay, downstream of the park, and just south of Grape Island and Slate Island.
+The Weymouth Back River rises from several ponds and swamps, including Whitman’s Pond in Weymouth.
+It flows for about 10 miles, and empties into the Atlantic Ocean at Hingham Bay, just south of Grape Island and Slate Island.
 For more information about the Weymouth Back River, follow the Back River Watershed Association.

 Historic Site: Yes